zamfofex/dummyette/documentation/chess.md

 `board.check`
 ---

 This will be `true` if the king of the side to play is in check, and `false` otherwise.
-Checkmates are considered checks for the purposes of this function.
+Checkmates are considered checks for the purposes of this property.

 `board.checkmate`
 ---